- Glossary

 Brand managers oversee the development and results of marketing campaigns that can affect how a company is viewed by its audience, understand public perception, and find new ways to stand out from the competition.
 They might be involved in product development since they perform market research to learn about the customers.

-Finally, brand managers create marketing campaigns, devising budgets and strategies while using their storytelling abilities to craft a brand story that can help build customer relationships.
+Finally, brand managers create marketing campaigns, devising budgets and strategies while using their brand storytelling abilities to craft a brand story that can help build customer relationships.

 What are the main responsibilities of a brand manager?